by Jason

 Rahlfs, A., & Hanhart, R. (Eds.).
 (2006).
 Septuaginta: SESB Edition (Is 6:8).
 Stuttgart: Deutsche Bibelgesellschaft.

 Note the word “us.”
 It shows the three personalities of the Godhead.
-Also, notice the Septuagint translation, the Old Testament translated into greek: ἀπόστειλόν με.
+Also, notice the Septuagint translation, the Old Testament translated into Greek: ἀπόστειλόν με.
 Isaiah says “Here I am!
 Send me” with emphasis on the “I” and “me.”
-The greek word ἀπόστειλόν is similar to the word “apostle,” which means one sent.
+The Greek word ἀπόστειλόν is similar to the word “apostle,” which means one sent.
 Isaiah was bold, he was willing to go even though he did not know where he would be sent ahead of time.
 Jesus went where the Father sent Him.
 May we go where the LORD, Jesus, and the Holy Spirit sends us.

 Jesus gave the apostles what is known as the Great Commission:

-19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.”
+19 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”

 The apostle Peter gave the first gospel sermon to the hearers gathered in Jerusalem on the day of Pentecost: